BamaComputationalBiology/SIDR/README.md

 # SIDR -- BETA
 ## README ##

-SIDR3 is located on UAHPC in /jlf/acmccormack1/SIDR3/
+SIDR3 is located on UAHPC

 This version takes in a fasta, NCBI_taxdump, blast results, and the reads aligned to the genome (.bam).
 You also tell it the target and nodes.
 This takes unclassified reads and classifies them using the desicion tree function.